lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 .. image:: Kcalc.png

 To make a number negative press the button that looks like a :guilabel:`+/-`.
 To insert decimals press the decimal point button which looks like a :guilabel:`.` when you get to the part which is less than a whole number.
-To clear input from Kcalc Press the button with a :guilabel:`C` on it.
+To clear input from Kcalc before the last operator press the button with a :guilabel:`C` on it.
 To group operations so they happen together use the parenthesis to make things grouped together for example 2*(2+3) would give the result of 10 because it would add 2 and 3 and then multiply by two.
 You can also press the :guilabel:`(` or :guilabel:`)` buttons to make parathesis to change the order of operations.

 To undo an operation press :kbd:`Control+Z` or :menuselection:`Edit --> Undo`.
 To redo an operation press :kbd:`Control+Shift+Z` or :menuselection:`Edit --> Redo`.